Key Tips for Visiting Yorktown, Virginia

 There are a variety of multi-day and combination tickets available (some are “online only” specials) that offer seven consecutive days of admission to the museum plus other historical sites in the area.

-Tickets for Yorktown battlefield are available at the Visitor’s Center and are good for seven consecutive days.
-Separate admission is required to see the historic townsite at Jamestown.
+Passes for Colonial National Historical Park (Yorktown battlefield included) are available at the Visitor’s Center and are good for seven consecutive days.
+Or you can use your America the Beautiful pass.

 Where to stay when visiting Yorktown, Virginia

-There are a lot of great accommodation options all within easy distances of Yorktown and the other Historic Triangle sites.
+There are a lot of great accommodation options all within easy distance of Yorktown and the other Historic Triangle sites.

 We chose to base ourselves in Williamsburg for our trip since we were going to be spending more of our time at Colonial Williamsburg than either Yorktown or Jamestown.